ec-jrc/jeolib-jiplib/doc/jiplib.rst

 ----------------------

 METHOD classify(dict)
 Supervised classification of a raster dataset.
-The classifier must have been trained via the :py:method:`train` method.
+The classifier must have been trained via the :py:method:jiplib:VectorOgr:`train` method.
 The classifier can be selected with the key 'method' and possible values 'svm' and 'ann':

 Args: